 (1) When the hearing decision finds that the accused individual has committed intentional program violation, he or she shall be disqualified in accordance with rule 5101:6-20-03 of the Administrative Code.

-(2) Prior to implementing the disqualification, the local agency shall provide the individual a "Notice of Disqualification for Intentional Program Violation," JFS 04062 (rev. 5/2001), in accordance with rule 5101:6-20-18 of the Administrative Code.
+(2) Prior to implementing the disqualification, the local agency shall provide the individual a JFS 04062 "Notice of Disqualification for Intentional Program Violation" (rev. 5/2001), in accordance with rule 5101:6-20-18 of the Administrative Code.

 (3) The disqualification period shall be implemented as follows:

-(b) For food stamps, the period shall begin with the first month which follows the date the JFS 04062 is mailed.
+(b) For food assistance, the period shall begin with the first month which follows the date the JFS 04062 is mailed.

 (1) The local agency is responsible for promptly and fully implementing adverse administrative disqualification hearing decisions.
-The bureau of state hearings is responsible for monitoring timely compliance.
+State hearings is responsible for monitoring timely compliance.

-(2) When an administrative disqualification hearing decision finds intentional program violation, the "compliance required" box on the decision form shall be checked, and a "State Hearing Compliance," JFS 04068 (rev. 5/2001), shall be sent to the local agency with the decision.
+(2) When an administrative disqualification hearing decision finds intentional program violation, the "compliance required" box on the decision form shall be checked, and a JFS 04068 "State Hearing Compliance" (rev. 5/2001), shall be sent to the local agency with the decision.

 (3) After implementing the disqualification, the local agency shall promptly notify the bureau of state hearings of the action taken, using the JFS 04068.